 There is a height difference of 90 meters and a 200 step staircase along the path.
 Moderate slopes going up and down.

 Kopparhatten and surrounding area has a history of its own.
 There used to be a café here, but it closed in 1966.

-Kopparhatten is about 1 km from the visitor centre.
+Kopparhatten is about 1 kilometer from the visitor centre.
 It is accessible with car and is easily accessible for wheelchairs and prams.